 If there is food that can be prepared the night before, the closing shift can help the opening shift by cooking and storing in the fridge.
 Just make sure the shelf life will last for more than a day.

-The most important aspect during training is to actually enforce what’s in the serving training manual.
+The most important aspect during training is to actually enforce what’s in the restaurant training manual.
 Application of what you’ve learned is very different from the theories you learn in a book.
 Skills are enhanced through experience.

 Get table reservations in just a few clicks!